 Yeah.
-There's such a value with, with like the real time, like at Adobe, I was part of, kind of the shift, uh, to, um, those odd audio phone calls where everyone kind of logs in, and it's just on the phone to like the 50 using blue jeans, uh, as kind of like video was the standard.
-And then, you know, I obviously I loved screen recording so much to connect with like my global distributed team that I was working with a screen recording that cloud app provided that I decided to join the company.
-Um, so, you know, there's so much value in like the async and synchronous communication and kind of finding ways to combine those two, um,
+There’s such a value with, with like the real time, like at Adobe, I was part of, kind of the shift, uh, to, um, those odd audio phone calls where everyone kind of logs in, and it’s just on the phone to like the 50 using blue jeans, uh, as kind of like video was the standard.
+And then, you know, I obviously I loved screen recording so much to connect with like my global distributed team that I was working with a screen recorder and screenshot tool that cloud app provided that I decided to join the company.
+Um, so, you know, there’s so much value in like the async and synchronous communication and kind of finding ways to combine those two, um,

 Exactly your point.
 Totally.
 Yep.
 Totally agree.